kontron/buildroot-external-smarc-sal28/README.md

 The `images/sdcard-emmc.img` contains an image which can be transferred to the eMMC on the board as well as to an SD card.
 It contains two partitions, one which holds the kernel and device trees and one for the root filesystem.
-The boot partition also contains a boot.cmd script which is automatically started by the bootloader.
+The boot partition also contains a [boot.cmd][7] script which is automatically started by the bootloader.
 Additionally, it conatins a reset configuration word (RCW) as well as a bootloader.
 These are loaded during SDHC boot (see next paragraph) or during eMMC boot.
 For normal SPI boot these two